Our theater village is large.

 The Department of Theater community is made up of theater makers committed to creating new work and radical adaptations of classics.

 We aim to tell stories that matter to you, stories that illuminate the big issues we’re all dealing with, the ideas that inspire us, and the things that make us laugh and cry and connect to each other.

 $45 for the 45th!
 This is our 45th anniversary season, so for this season only, we’re offering a season subscription for only $45.
 That price includes tickets to all four full productions and both Play Lab staged readings — a bargain by any standard!
 Student subscription are $25 and include the same events.
 Call 1-800-999-UMAS or the Box Office to subscribe or buy tickets online.

 Not ready to commit?
 Buy a single ticket for $15 to Runaways, and if you like what you see, you can put that $15 toward an upgrade to a season subscription.
 You must contact the Fine Arts Center box office by Nov.
 15 to upgrade.

 Paying at the door just got way easier!
 Leave your cash at home!
-We now take credit and debit cards, as well as UCards, at the door.
+We now take credit cards, as well as UCards, at the door.

 All seating is general admission.

 Visit the Fine Arts Center Box Office to buy subscriptions, single tickets, and discounts.

 Enjoy a meal before or after the show — visit Dine Best for Less for meal deals at local eateries.